templeblock/Automatic_Image_Colorizer/README.md

 Based off of a pre-trained image colorization [algorithm](https://arxiv.org/abs/1603.08511) made by Richard Zhang, Phillip Isola, and Alexei A. Efros.

+### Instructions

+- Go to the website:
+- Upload a black and white image (hint: landscapes and portraits work the best)
+- Press 'Submit' and wait for the algorithm to finish its job (bigger images take longer)
+- That's it!

 ### Demo